kahunacohen/real-world-fp/README.md

 * it's unnecessarily verbose, which makes it hard to read and introduces more opportunities for bugs.
 * It mutates instance and local variables in-place.
 Not only is this unnecessary, it makes it harder to reason about.
 Who changed what variable and where?
 It also contributes to the verbosity as stated above.
 * Writing tests is unnecessarily hard.
-Because we are reading and writing to the file system, we have to ensure those files exist, are writable before each test and are removed after.
+Because we are reading and writing to the file system, we have to ensure those files exist and are writable before each test and are removed after.

 ## A Functional Implementation